flavioaiello/flavio.aiello.ch/_posts/2025-11-30-magik-prototype.md

 It is the logical implementation to the idea published on my blog in 2020 - now refined, expanded, and becoming real.

-**Beemesh isn’t the future of clusters.
+**Magik.run isn’t the future of clusters.
 It’s the future beyond clusters.**